kows2001/parceltracker/README.md

                                        -LOGOUT

-# How to use the project
+How to Use the Project
+1.Login

-1.Initially we have to login to parcel tracker site by using your credentials such as email and password.
+Start by logging in to the Parcel Tracker platform using your registered email and password.

+2.Customer Profile
-2.Customer Profile - After logged into the site the customer can able to see their details in their profile section.
+Once logged in, the customer can view and manage their personal details in the Profile section.

-3.Courier Register - In the site customer can order the courier and tack the courier by reference number.
+3.Courier Registration
+Customers can register a new courier for delivery.
+A Reference Number is generated upon registration, which is used for tracking.

+4.Admin Profile
+Admins log in using their credentials.
-3.Admin Profile - After logged into the site admin can view the register list and update courier status.
+They can view the list of registered couriers and update the status of each courier.

+5.Courier Tracking
-4.Customer  can track the courier status updated by the admin using reference number while it created at the time of courier register.
+Customers can track the real-time status of their courier using the Reference Number provided during registration.
+Status updates made by the admin are reflected instantly for the customer.

-# Features
+# Technical Features

-1.DataBase Connectivity.

-2.DB Relational Data Handling.
-One to Many relation.

-3.Form validation in frontend level.

-4.Form validation in JavaScript level.

-5.Form null validation in Oracle DataBase level(SQL).

-6.Generating Id automatically
+1.Database Connectivity
+  Integrated with Oracle Database for robust data storage and retrieval.
+2.Relational Data Handling
+  Implements One-to-Many relationships to model real-world courier operations effectively (e.g., one customer can have multiple courier bookings).
+3.Frontend Form Validation
+  Validations implemented at the HTML and UI level to ensure required fields and proper input formats are enforced before submission.
+4.JavaScript-Level Validation
+  Additional dynamic validations (e.g., checking email format, number ranges, etc.) handled using JavaScript for better user experience.
+5.Oracle SQL Null Checks
+  Database-side validations using SQL constraints to prevent null values and ensure data integrity.

 # Technology